climateengine/spfi-docs-public/README.md

 This image includes many common Python packages used for scientific computing, but notably does not include GDAL or other geospatial packages.

 To test that a notebook runs successfully in the `jupyter/scipy-notebook` image, the [`test-notebook.sh`](test-notebook.sh) script has been provided.
+To run this script, you must have [Docker](https://docs.docker.com/get-docker/) installed.

 ```bash
 ./test-notebook.sh notebooks/<notebook>.ipynb